 For reference materials see the various resources on the Reference page which includes links to online dictionaries.

-The best way to learn Mathematics is of course to do Mathematics and there are some excellent sources of problems for students of all ages to try.
-On the Challenges page you can see resources such as the UK Maths Challenges, Nrich, and Brilliant.
+On the Challenges page you can see resources such as the UK Maths Challenges, Nrich, Underground Maths and Brilliant.
 Signing up to Brilliant (including an easy option for sign in for Facebook users) will allow you to join an international community and get free weekly, personalised problems.
 Questions at various levels are available.
-(See this post for further information).
+Follow Brilliant on Facebook.

 The Maths Careers site offers you many articles to read, for further reading materials try Plus Magazine from The Millennium Mathematics Project – University of Cambridge or perhaps Math in the News from the Mathematical Association of America or Mathematical Moments from the American Mathematical Society.